About

 vesta

-Image mosaic projected on asteroid Vesta.
+Image mosaic projected on a slopes map of asteroid Vesta.

 vesta_map

-Same view as a map,
+Same view as a map, with one of

-with one of the mutiple projections provided
+the mutiple projections available

 Download and install